Soulflare3/mambo/README.md

 	mix compile
 	iex -S mix

-If you don't want to run the elixir shell and just run the bot in the background run `elixir --detached --no-halt -S mix` instead of `iex -S mix`.
+If you don't want an elixir shell and just want to run the bot in the background do `elixir --detached --no-halt -S mix` instead of `iex -S mix`.

 ## Scripts